< Terug naar resultaten

 Another day at the Eagle Festival

-Today we have another chance to witness the competitions and events of the Eagle festival.
-We will be able to see a demonstration from the eagles and their hunters, a camel race and the lively competition of Kukhbar.
-Kukhbar is essentially a fighting match on horseback where two riders have to fight over a goat skin each trying to claim possession of it.
-After enjoying the festivities we return to camp for dinner.Ger Camp
+Today we have another chance to witness the competitions and events of the Eagle Festival.
+We can see a demonstration from the eagles and their hunters, a camel race and the lively sport of kukhbar (in which two horseback riders wrestle over the possession of a goat skin).
+After enjoying the festivities, we return to camp for dinner.
+Accommodation: Ger camp

 • 16

-Fly to Ulaanbaatar; free time in the city.
+Fly to Ulaanbaatar; free time in the city

 • 17